|

 south east of the town.

-In April 2007, the Church celebrates its Golden Jubilee, with an
+In April 2007, the Church celebrated its Golden Jubilee, with an

 Built of red brick, the